jdduke/three_cpp/README.md

 ## Dependencies ##
 * CMake
 * SDL and GLEW for the examples (included for both MSVC and MinGW)
+    * At the moment, these are required to build the library; this dependency will be optional in the future.

 ## Supported Platforms ##